Arkboi-GG/MangosSuperUI/README.md

 Optional advanced integrations:

-- Ollama for bot chat and supported prompt workflows.
+- Ollama or vllm for bot chat and supported prompt workflows.
 - ComfyUI for supported image and texture generation paths.

 ### SuperUI-Core